BetterMuSeek

 Tuning

 Tuning is another vital aspect of setting up a 12-string guitar.
 Use a reliable tuner and follow the standard tuning for a 12-string guitar: E, A, D, G, B, E, from low to high.
-Make sure each string is tuned accurately to maintain proper intonation and ensure a balanced sound.
+Ensure each string is tuned accurately to maintain proper intonation and a balanced sound.

 As there are high and low octave sets for all strings.
 Be careful while tuning.